RobertLRead/MariaAndTheMathFairies/README.md

 I'd love for some child to read this book.
 I wrote it for my daughter, but she has outgrown it.

 WARNING: This book is squarely aimed at young girls.
 However, it does have crippling, murder, betrayal, magic and sorcery, as well as something far worse---teens being cruel to each other.

+NOTE:  My email address is wrong in the manuscript, I now use &lt;read.robert@gmail.com%gt;.